josephrhobbs/personal-website/source/articles/linear-quadratic-regulators.md

 ::byline[Joseph Hobbs][February 9, 2026]

 The world is full of complicated systems changing over time, interacting with one another, with themselves, and with their environment.
-It's difficult to comprehend just how ubiquitous these "systems" are, in the most general sense.
 An incredible (and underappreciated) achievement of contemporary engineering is the study of __control__.
 Control theorists seek to understand how both natural and engineered systems evolve, and how they can be controlled.

 ## The Inverted Pendulum